Titan, Bucharest

-Transportation is well-developed, the region being linked to other parts of Bucharest by subway, tram-lines, trolleys, buses and taxis.
-The subway stations located in Titan are Nicolae Grigorescu, Titan, Costin Georgian, 1 Decembrie 1918, Nicolae Teclu and Anghel Saligny.
+Transportation is well-developed, the region being linked to other parts of Bucharest by subway, tram-lines, trolleys, buses, and taxis.
+The subway stations located in Titan are Nicolae Grigorescu, Titan, Costin Georgian, 1 Decembrie 1918, Nicolae Teclu, and Anghel Saligny.

-The most important boulevards are named after Nicolae Grigorescu, Camil Ressu and Theodor Pallady.
-The latter is a continuation of the Bucharest - Constanţa freeway inside the city.
+The most important boulevards are named after Nicolae Grigorescu, Camil Ressu, and Theodor Pallady.
+The latter is a continuation of the Bucharest–Constanța freeway inside the city.
 There are several large shopping centres, the biggest ones being Auchan and Cora hypermarkets.
 The Gloria cinema is sited on the intersection of Baba Novac and Nicolae Grigorescu boulevards.

-Nearby neighborhoods include Dristor, Vitan, Dudeşti, Pantelimon.
-At the northwestern end of the neighborhood there is the Basarabiei Blvd. and the National Arena.
+Nearby neighborhoods include Dristor, Vitan, Dudești, Pantelimon.
+At the northwestern end of the neighborhood there is the Basarabiei Boulevard and the National Arena.